 Long-term Obligations.
-At the end of the current fiscal year, the City had total long-term obligations outstanding of \$20,064,490.
-The City reports GASB Statement No. 68, Accounting and Financial Reporting for Pensions, in accordance with generally accepted accounting principles and is reporting its proportionate share of the net pension liability.
-In fiscal year 2018, the City implemented GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which resulted in the reporting of a long-term obligation of \$2,427,105 related to its postemployment benefits.
-New debt consisted of \$2,000,000 in a revenue bond in capital projects and \$144,952 in a capital lease for a grapple truck.
+At the end of the current fiscal year, the City had total long-term obligations outstanding of \$19,505,864.
+The City reports GASB Statement No. 68, Accounting and Financial Reporting for Pensions, in accordance with generally accepted accounting principles and is reporting its proportionate share of the net pension liability of \$8,933,984 and GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which resulted in the reporting of a long-term obligations \$2,658,083.
+New debt consisted of \$239,045 in a capital lease for a garbage truck.
 All debt payments were made as scheduled.
 Changes in outstanding debt are summarized below.